GHOST-Aram/friendly-docs/users/post.md

 You do not need authorization to use this endpoint.

 ### Request
-Users can be created as either admins or regular users.
 To create a new user, provide the following user details in the request body:

 ```typescript
     profilePicture?: File